kintone-labs/kintone-java-sdk/docs/reference/authentication.md

 ### createHeaderCredentials

-> Provide the list of HTTP Headers which use to authentication.
+> Provide the list of HTTP Headers for authentication.

 **Declaration**
 ```